mataroablog/mataroa/README.md

 docker compose up
 ```

-If you have also configured hosts as described above in the "Set up subdomains"
+If you have also configured hosts as described above in the "Subdomains"
 section, mataroa should now be locally accessible at
 [http://mataroalocal.blog:8000/](http://mataroalocal.blog:8000/)